MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/tmpnam-s-wtmpnam-s.md

 **tmpnam_s** automatically handles multibyte-character string arguments as appropriate, recognizing multibyte-character sequences according to the OEM code page obtained from the operating system. **_wtmpnam_s** is a wide-character version of **tmpnam_s**; the argument and return value of **_wtmpnam_s** are wide-character strings. **_wtmpnam_s** and **tmpnam_s** behave identically except that **_wtmpnam_s** does not handle multibyte-character strings.

 In C++, using these functions is simplified by template overloads; the overloads can infer buffer length automatically, eliminating the need to specify a size argument.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |TCHAR.H routine|_UNICODE & _MBCS not defined|_MBCS defined|_UNICODE defined|
 |---------------------|------------------------------------|--------------------|-----------------------|